Welcome to Hertfordshire Walker

 After crossing the tunnel turn left then first right at the signpost

-Here you turn right and follow Welwyn footpath 38 W and NW for 1.4km.
-The path drops down to a field and your way is straight, with the fields on your right and the woodland now on your left.
-Continue along this path until you reach the edge of the woodland (location - https://w3w.co/format.slip.ended).
+Here you turn right then follow Welwyn footpath 38 W and NW for 1.4km.
+The path drops down to a field and your way is straight, with the fields on your right and the woodland on your left.
+Continue along Welwyn footpath 38 until you reach the edge of woodland (location - https://w3w.co/format.slip.ended).
 Here you continue straight, heading along a path that has been cut through the crop.

 Head east along the path cut through the crops Image by Hertfordshire Walker released under Creative Commons BY-NC-SA 4.0